plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 Click *Preview theme* to preview the theme in a new tab or window.
 Don't forget to save the ``rules.xml`` file if you have made changes.

+*Note:* The advanced editor with syntax highlighting and the ability to insert rules from the *Build rule* wizard are not available in Microsoft Internet Explorer.

 Advanced settings
 ~~~~~~~~~~~~~~~~~